abhatta1234/abhatta1234.github.io/_pages/publications.md

 [13] **<u>A. Bhatta</u>**, D. Mery, H. Wu, J. Annan, M. C. King, and K. W. Bowyer.
 What's Color Got to Do with It?
 Face Recognition in Grayscale.
 In IEEE Transactions on Biometrics, Behavior, and Identity Science (T-BIOM), 2025

-[12] H. Wu, S. Tian, **<u>A. Bhatta</u>**, J. Gutierrez, K. Ozturk, and K. W. Bowyer.
-Optimistic Bias in Face Recognition Accuracy Measurement Caused by Train/Test Identity Overlap.
-In IEEE International Conference on Face and Gesture (FG), 2025

-[11] K. Ozturk, G. Bezold, **<u>A. Bhatta</u>**, H. Wu, and K. W. Bowyer.
+[12] K. Ozturk, G. Bezold, **<u>A. Bhatta</u>**, H. Wu, and K. W. Bowyer.
 Beard Segmentation and Recognition Bias.
 In IEEE International Conference on Face and Gesture (FG), 2025

-[10] K. Ozturk, **<u>A. Bhatta</u>**, H. Wu, and K. W. Bowyer.
+[11] K. Ozturk, **<u>A. Bhatta</u>**, H. Wu, and K. W. Bowyer.
 On the Effectiveness of Restricted Receptive Fields for Interpretable Face Verification.
 2025.
 In Review

-[9] H. Wu, S. Tian, **<u>A. Bhatta</u>**, J. Gutierrez, G. Bezold, G. Argueta, K. Ricanek Jr., M. C. King, and K. W. Bowyer.
+[10] H. Wu, S. Tian, **<u>A. Bhatta</u>**, J. Gutierrez, G. Bezold, G. Argueta, K. Ricanek Jr., M. C. King, and K. W. Bowyer.
 What is Goldilocks Face Verification Test Set?
 2025.
+In Review

+[9] H. Wu, S. Tian, **<u>A. Bhatta</u>**, J. Gutierrez, K. Ozturk, and K. W. Bowyer.
+Optimistic Bias in Face Recognition Accuracy Measurement Caused by Train/Test Identity Overlap.
 In Review

 ## 2024
 [8] **<u>A. Bhatta</u>**, G. Pangelinan, H. Wu, M. C. King, and K. W. Bowyer.
 Analyzing the Impact of Demographic and Operational Variables on 1-to-Many Facial ID Search.
 In IEEE Transactions of Technology and Society (TTS), volume 5, 2024.